DuongNg2911/IBM-Back-End-Development-Professional-Certificate/Django Application Development  with SQL and Databases/README.md

 ## Django
 - Follow MVC (model view controller) pattern which helps developers to build applications quickly and efficiently and efficiently Django was created to enable rapid development and code reuseability

+## Opject-Relational mapping (ORM)
+- Maps data stored in RDBMS into objects
+- Allows developers to query and manipulate data using the OOP paradigm